ForgTav/E2EE-CropAutomation/README.md

 ### Mode: autoTier

-Breeds crops to reach higher tiers based on configuration or until storage is full.
+Crosses plants and automatically transfers newly bred crops to the storage area upon detection.
+This mode includes two sub-modes:

-- **Schema Mode:** Breeds according to a set pattern (ideal for reed start).
+- **Schema Mode:** Breeds according to a set pattern.
   - ![schema_crop](media/schema.png?)
 - **Manual Mode:** The robot does not edit parent seedlings unless they are weeded.

 ### Mode: autoSpread

-Duplicates your target crop across the storage farm.
+Duplicates the target crop and transfers to storage.

 ---